dipoesan/dareyio-pbl/project9.md

 <h1>Tooling Website deployment automation with Continuous Integration.
 Introduction to Jenkins</h1>

-We are going to continue from where we stopped in project 8 by building on some of the infrastructure we already creatd.
+We are going to continue from where we stopped in project 8 by building on some of the infrastructure we already created.

 Spin up an Ubuntu instance for the Jenkins server